Oral Health: Mouth, Throat and Neck Medical Conditions

 Gum disease has been linked to premature birth.
 This is why it's vital to maintain excellent oral health before you get pregnant and during your pregnancy.

-Research shows that several types of cardiovascular disease may be linked to oral health.
+Research shows that some types of cardiovascular disease may be linked to oral health.
 These include heart disease, clogged arteries and stroke.

 It's important to take care of your mouth and teeth starting in childhood.
 If you don't, you could have problems with your teeth and gums, like cavities or even tooth loss.